Code-Institute-Submissions/First-milestone-project-45/TESTING.md

 ## Bugs to be fixed:

+When in full screen on a phone device, the full screen icon disappears but if you click in that area it goes back to a smaller screen.

-The following bugs would need to be fixed if they have backend technology connected to them but as this is only frontend technology there is no need to fix at this point.
+#### The following bugs would need to be fixed if they have backend technology connected to them but as this is only frontend technology there is no need to fix at this point.

-- **Bug**: When you scroll up the top part of the burger icon is hidden on the navigation bar but still clickable.
+When you scroll up the top part of the burger icon is hidden on the navigation bar but still clickable.
 For the top margin to appear user has to scroll down.

-- **Bug**: The blue border in the form fields when they are clicked are too thin it's very hard to see in tablet or phone view.
+The blue border in the form fields when they are clicked are too thin it's very hard to see in tablet or phone view.

-- **Bug**: The ‘Full Name’ field is accepting all characters and numbers and just one name.
+The ‘Full Name’ field is accepting all characters and numbers and just one name.
 So would like to validate it so it only accepts letters and two names at least.

-- **Bug**: The form goes to the top of the page and the form clears when the ‘Full Name’ and ‘Email Address’ fields are filled, even without the ‘Message’ field being filled.
+The form goes to the top of the page and the form clears when the ‘Full Name’ and ‘Email Address’ fields are filled, even without the ‘Message’ field being filled.

+When the form is filled correctly and the 'Submit' button is clicked the form goes to the top of the page and the form clears.